ionic-team/ionic-docs/src/pages/angular/your-first-app.md

 ---
 previousText: 'Overview'
 previousUrl: '/docs/angular/overview'
-nextText: 'Camera Web Functionality'
+nextText: 'Taking Photos'
-nextUrl: '/docs/angular/your-first-app/2-camera-web'
+nextUrl: '/docs/angular/your-first-app/2-taking-photos'
 ---

-# Your First Ionic App: Photo Gallery
+# Your First Ionic App: Angular

-The great thing about Ionic is that with one codebase, you can build for any platform using familiar web tools and languages.
-Follow along as we create a working Photo Gallery that runs on iOS, Android, and web.
-Here’s the before and after:
+The great thing about Ionic is that with one codebase, you can build for any platform using just HTML, CSS, and JavaScript.
+Follow along as we learn the fundamentals of Ionic app development by creating a realistic app step by step.

-INSERT video of working app on all 3 platforms - https://www.youtube.com/watch?v=0ASQ13Y1Rk4
+Here’s the finished app running on all 3 platforms:

+<iframe width="560" height="315" src="https://www.youtube.com/embed/0ASQ13Y1Rk4" frameborder="0" allow="accelerometer; autoplay; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe>

+## What We'll Build

+We'll create a Photo Gallery app that offers the ability to take photos with your device's camera, display them in a grid, and store them permanently on the device.

+Highlights include:
+* One Angular-based codebase that runs on the web, iOS, and Android using Ionic Framework [UI components](https://ionicframework.com/docs/components).
+* Deployed as a native iOS and Android mobile app using [Capacitor](https://capacitor.ionicframework.com), Ionic's official native app runtime.
+* Photo Gallery functionality powered by the Capacitor [Camera](https://capacitor.ionicframework.com/docs/apis/camera), [Filesystem](https://capacitor.ionicframework.com/docs/apis/filesystem), and [Storage](https://capacitor.ionicframework.com/docs/apis/storage) APIs.

 It’s easy to get started.
-Note that all code referenced in this guide can be [found on GitHub](https://github.com/ionic-team/photo-gallery-capacitor-ng).
+Find the complete app code referenced in this guide [on GitHub](https://github.com/ionic-team/photo-gallery-capacitor-ng).

-## Required Tools
+## Download Required Tools

-Download/install these right away to ensure an optimal Ionic development experience:
+Download and install these right away to ensure an optimal Ionic development experience:
 * <strong>Node.js</strong> for interacting with the Ionic ecosystem.
 [Download the LTS version here](https://nodejs.org/en/).
 * <strong>A code editor</strong> for... writing code!
 We are fans of [Visual Studio Code](https://code.visualstudio.com/) or [Ionic Studio](https://ionicframework.com/studio).
-* <strong>Command-line interface/terminal (CLI)</strong>: FYI <strong>Windows</strong> users, for the best Ionic experience, we recommend the built-in command line (cmd) or the Powershell CLI, running in Administrator mode.
-For <strong>Mac/Linux</strong> users, virtually any terminal will work.
+* <strong>Command-line interface/terminal (CLI)</strong>:
+ * <strong>Windows</strong> users: for the best Ionic experience, we recommend the built-in command line (cmd) or the Powershell CLI, running in Administrator mode.
+ * <strong>Mac/Linux</strong> users, virtually any terminal will work.

-## Install Ionic and Capacitor
+## Install Ionic Tooling
-Run the following in the command line to install both the Ionic CLI, `native-run`, an Ionic utility for running native binaries on devices and simulators/emulators, and `cordova-res`, used to generate app icons and splash screens:
+Run the following in the command line terminal to install the Ionic CLI (`ionic`), `native-run`, used to run native binaries on devices and simulators/emulators, and `cordova-res`, used to generate native app icons and splash screens:

+> To open a terminal in either Visual Studio Code or Ionic Studio, go to Terminal -> New Terminal.

 ```shell
 $ npm install -g ionic native-run cordova-res